 She was a founding member of At Play Productions that presented and has performed in its annual Off-Broadway Celebrity 24 Hour Plays; She is also a co-founder of Helluva Theatre Company and performed as Barbara in their inaugural production of “Major Barbara”; She performed in the film “Festival of Lights” that starred Aidan Quinn & Jimi Mistry; She performed in the short film “The Betrothed” starring Gale Howard; She was the voice for DulcoFibre commercials in Australia.
 Finally, Ms. Anastassiou can be seen in Amazon second season of “Jack Ryan.”

 Ms Anastassiou has a double B.A. in Theatre and Psychology from Middlebury College and an MFA in Acting from the original Actors Studio Drama School/The New School for Drama.

-Roles: Faith in “What Big Tech Doesn’t Know,” Maddie in “Maddie the 8 year old Entrepreneur” and a collection of moms, business leaders, waitresses, impatient customers and others.
+Roles: Faith, Congressional Aide Habi, Mina, a Waiter, Becky Vogelson, a News Person, Cop #2, and Lilibet, Wee Sister Number 1 in “What Big Tech Doesn’t Know,” Maddie in “Maddie the 8 year old Entrepreneur”, and a collection of moms, business leaders, waitresses, impatient customers and others.
 She has been with the audio drama since 2016.